-- 1. This Intergovernmental Agreement (the Agreement) supports collaboration and cooperation between the Parties to respond consistently and effectively to per- and polyfluoroalkyl substances (PFAS) contamination. - 2.
+- This Intergovernmental Agreement (the Agreement) supports collaboration and cooperation between the Parties to respond consistently and effectively to per- and poly-fluoroalkyl substances (PFAS) contamination. - 2.
 PFAS are a group of manufactured chemicals that have been widely used globally since the 1950s in the manufacture of household and industrial products that resist heat, stains, grease and water, and in other specialised applications.
-Because they are heat resistant and film forming in water, some have also been used very effectively in firefighting foams. - 3.
-The contamination of land and water due to the use of PFAS, especially historic and current use of PFOS (perfluorooctane sulfonate, also known as perfluorooctane sulfonic acid), PFOA (perfluorooctanoic acid) and PFHxS (perfluorohexane sulfonic acid), is an issue that all Australian governments are working to address. - 4.
+Because they are heat resistant and film forming in water, some have also been used very effectively in fire-fighting foams. - 3.
+The contamination of land and water due to the use of PFAS, especially historic and current use of PFOS, PFOA and PFHxS, is an issue that all Australian governments are working to address. - 4.
 The Parties to this Agreement commit to collaborating to deliver effective, risk-based responses to PFAS contamination that prioritise the wellbeing of affected communities and protection of the environment. - 5.
-The Parties recognise that early identification, preventive action, effective cooperation, and clear communication are core elements of this Agreement, to ensure timely and appropriate responses for the benefit of communities. - 6.
-While it is clear that PFAS can persist in humans, animals and the environment, understanding of the human health effects of long-term PFAS exposure is still developing.
+The Parties recognise that early identification, effective cooperation, and clear communication are core elements of this Agreement, to ensure timely and appropriate responses for the benefit of communities. - 6.
+While it is clear that PFAS can persist in humans, animals and the environment, there is currently no consistent evidence that PFAS exposure is harmful to human health.
 As a precaution, governments in Australia recommend that exposure be reduced wherever possible while research into any potential health effects continues.
-For more detailed information on human health effects, please see the 2019 enHealth Guidance Statements for PFAS.